A Kernel Loss for Solving the Bellman Equation: Kernel Loss for Policy Evaluation

 \paragraph{Empirical Estimation} The key advantage of the new loss $\Lk$ is that it can be easily estimated and optimized from observed transitions, without requiring double samples.
 Given a set of empirical data $\D = \{(s_i,a_i,r_i,s_i')\}_{1\le i \le n}$, a way to estimate $\Lk$ is to use the so-called \emph{V-statistics},

 Similarly, the gradient $\nabla_\theta \Lk(V_\theta) = 2\E_{\mu}[\k(s,\bar s) \R_\pi V_\theta(s) \nabla_\theta (\R_\pi V_\theta(\bar s))]$ can be estimated by

+Note that while calculating the exact gradient requires $O(n^2)$ computation, in practice we may use stochastic gradient descent on mini-batches of data instead.
+The precise formulas for unbiased estimates of the gradient of the kernel loss using a subset of samples are given in Appendix~\ref{sec:batch_lv}.

-\paragraph{Remark} An alternative approach is to use the \emph{U-statistics}, which removes the diagonal ($i=j$) terms in the pairwise average in \eqref{equ:vstat}.
-Following standard statistical approximation theory \citep[e.g.,][]{serfling2009approximation}, both U/V-statistics provide \emph{consistent} estimation of the expected quadratic quantity given the sample is weakly dependent and satisfies certain mixing condition \citep[e.g.,][]{denker1983u, beutner2012deriving}; this often amounts to saying that $\{s_i\}$ forms a Markov chain that converges to its stationary distribution $\mu$ sufficiently fast.
-In the case of i.i.d. samples, it is known that U-statistics forms an unbiased estimate, but may have higher variance than the V-statistics.
+\paragraph{Remark} (unbiasedness) An alternative approach is to use the \emph{U-statistics}, which removes the diagonal ($i=j$) terms in the pairwise average in \eqref{equ:vstat}.
+In the case of i.i.d. samples, it is known that U-statistics forms an unbiased estimate of the true gradient, but may have higher variance than the V-statistics.
 In our experiments, we observe that V-statistics works better than U-statistics.

+\paragraph{Remark} (consistency) Following standard statistical approximation theory \citep[e.g.,][]{serfling2009approximation}, both U/V-statistics provide \emph{consistent} estimation of the expected quadratic quantity given the sample is weakly dependent and satisfies certain mixing condition \citep[e.g.,][]{denker1983u, beutner2012deriving}; this often amounts to saying that $\{s_i\}$ forms a Markov chain that converges to its stationary distribution $\mu$ sufficiently fast.
+This is in contrast to the gradient computed by residual gradient, which is known to be inconsistent in general.

 \paragraph{Remark} Another advantage of our kernel loss is that we have $\Lk(V) = 0$ iff $V = V^\pi$.
 Therefore, the magnitude of the empirical loss $\Lkhat(V)$ reflects the closeness of $V$ to the true value function $V^\pi$.
 In fact, by using methods from kernel-based hypothesis testing~\citep[e.g.,][]{gretton2012kernel,liu2016kernelized,chwialkowski2016kernel}, one can design statistically calibrated methods to test if $V = V^\pi$ has been achieved, which may be useful for designing efficient exploration strategies.
 In this work, we focus on estimating $V^\pi$ and leave it as future work to test value function proximity.